 - evidence from different stakeholders including students

-In addition to the project summary up to three additional pieces of supporting evidence can also be submitted.
+In addition to the project summary, up to three additional pieces of supporting evidence can also be submitted.
+Please provide either a direct file upload or a link, not both.
 Any supporting evidence should already be in existence (e.g. an external evaluation report) and not created for the purpose of applying for a Natspec Award, except where videos are being used as a means of recording student feedback.
 Supporting evidence may contain a mix of files but should contain:

 - no more than 750 words total across the three pieces of evidence